 Monitoring activities are dependent on the grantee's risk designation and will include either an onsite review (elevated risk), a desk review (moderate risk), or fiscal and programmatic technical assistance (low risk).
 On-site monitoring will be conducted jointly, with ICCB fiscal and programmatic staff on-site during a defined window of time.
 Should you have any questions regarding the fiscal aspect of Perkins monitoring, please contact:

-Kris Pickford
+Kris Pickford Cassy Good

-Director for Financial Compliance and
+Senior Director for Financial Compliance and Associate Director for Compliance kris.pickford@illinois.gov cassy.good@illinois.gov

-Accountability

-(217) 558-4680

-kris.pickford@illinois.gov